LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 ### Step 1.

 Login using the below link.
+Make sure to double check the IP.

 http://3.9.14.9:8080/login?from=%2F